 Once you have filed and completed the beginning steps for forming your Colorado LLC, the following part of the process involves getting your company off the ground and functioning.
 Those next few steps are:

-- Step 1: Register for any required taxes in Colorado
+- Step 1: Register for Taxes in Colorado

-- Step 2: Apply for the necessary licenses and permits
+- Step 2: Apply for Licenses and Permits

-- Step 3: Obtain a Certificate of Good Standing
+- Step 4: Request a Certificate of Good Standing

 Step 1: Register for Colorado State Taxes

 Colorado does not charge LLCs with a corporate or franchise tax.
 LLC members are still required to pay state and federal income taxes on their earnings.

 LLC members/managers are required to pay state income taxes on their net income — the state income tax rate is 4.63%.

 You can also choose to have your LLC taxed as a corporation; if so, you will be responsible for paying the corporate income tax rate on your business’s earnings.
 Corporations in Colorado must pay a 4.63% corporate income tax.

 Other taxes your LLC may need to pay: